 Dust is one of the most common indoor allergens and collects on almost every surface over time.
 Bookshelves, window blinds, air vents, filing cabinets, monitor stands, and even ceiling tiles can all harbor dust and irritants.

-Use microfiber cloths instead of regular dusters.
-Microfiber traps fine particles instead of pushing them back into the air.
+Use microfiber cloths instead of regular dusters: Microfiber traps fine particles instead of pushing them back into the air.

-Clean from top to bottom.
-Start with high surfaces such as the tops of cabinets, vent covers, and shelves, then move down to desks and lower surfaces so loosened dust does not resettle on areas you have already cleaned.
+Clean from top to bottom: Start with high surfaces such as the tops of cabinets, vent covers, and shelves, then move down to desks and lower surfaces so loosened dust does not resettle on areas you have already cleaned.

 For help building a consistent plan, review our resources on how to create an office cleaning schedule for your business.